aueb-cslabs/moniteur/README.md

 Still WIP, but there is a working beta!

-There are two sides of to a story always, so let's start with the back-end.
+There are two sides to a story always, so let's start with the back-end.

+**Bug reports and feedback is appriciated!**

 ## Backend